oliveigah/klife_protocol/README.md

 This section provides performance benchmarks for the main use cases of produce serialization and fetch deserialization, conducted using the [benchee tool](https://github.com/bencheeorg/benchee).
 The benchmarks measure only the serialization work, as the Kafka cluster is running solely to retrieve data samples for benchmarking purposes.
 Note that network latency is not included in the measurements, only serialization/deserialization performance.

 The benchmarks were conducted on a personal computer with the following specifications, using only a single core.
-The operations were performed on messages containing a single record batch with 1, 10, 50 and 100 records to/from a single partition.
+The operations were performed on messages containing a single record batch with 1, 10, 50 and 100 records to/from a single partition without compression.

 ```
 CPU: Intel i7 10750h